harsh-ydv8/Mini-Project/README.md

 To develop a deep learning-based ALPR system that:
 - Detects vehicles and isolates number plates from video frames
-- Recognizes and decodes alphanumeric text from plates
+- Recognizes and decodes alphanumeric text from the plates
 - Compares the performance of multiple CNN architectures
 - Supports real-time video input for practical deployment